Kids' & youth clothing

 No upfront fees • No order minimums • 343 premium products

 If last year tells us anything, it’s that most store owners will still be wrapping up their holiday promotions just days (or even hours) before launching the sale.
 The good news is, whether your sales event is tomorrow or weeks ahead, you can always make some tweaks to boost your online sales.

 In this post, I’m going to give you some practical tips that will help drive traffic to your website and convert customers.

-First, let’s take a quick look at the most important dates in the 2022 holiday calendar so you know what to prepare for in November and December.
+First, let’s take a quick look at the most important dates in the 2024 holiday calendar so you know what to prepare for.

 The weeks ahead are packed with shopping holidays that present plenty of opportunities.
-Wha2t used to be Black Friday Cyber Monday weekend, has now turned into weeks filled with discounts and deals.
+What used to be Black Friday Cyber Monday weekend, has now turned into weeks filled with discounts and deals.

 Some of these dates don’t ring a bell?
 Check out our ecommerce marketing calendar to learn more about each of these holidays.

 To help you get ready for the most wonderful time of the year, I’ve broken down the preparation process into digestible pieces.
 You’ll also find actionable tips for each step.
 Choose what works best for your store depending on your goals and how much time you have before the sales event you’re preparing for.